||Diploma of Building Surveying

 inspection of residential, small industrial and commercial

 buildings.
-The course focus is on the practical application of
+The program focus is on the practical application of

 construction technology, sustainable design, building methods and

 working with clients from building permit application stage through

 Graduates will have developed skills and applied knowledge

 - working drawing preparation